 Info to collect

-- File type, size (MB), pages / rows; whether it’s a scanned PDF; whether it has non-ASCII / formulas / tables.
+- File type, size (MB), pages / rows; whether it’s a scanned PDF; whether it has non-ASCII text, formulas, or tables.

-- Upload route: dragged into the chat, Project Knowledge, or Custom GPT Knowledge.
+- Upload route: dragged into the chat, added as Project files, or attached as Custom GPT Knowledge.

-- Full prompt text + ChatGPT reply screenshot; highlight the two or three sentences you consider “shallow.”
+- Full prompt text plus the ChatGPT reply; highlight the two or three sentences you consider “shallow.”

 - One concrete example: page X contains data Y that the answer ignored.